 What will I study?

-Current Issues in Early Years - 30 credits
+Early Years Policy and Practice - 30 credits

 What could I do next?

 There are clear progression routes that facilitate opportunities for students to progress towards another qualification.
-On graduation, graduates could follow a career in Early Years practice or could use their Foundation degree as entry into the BA (Honours) Education Studies and Early Years at USP College.
+On graduation, graduates could follow a career in Early Years practice or could use their Foundation degree as entry into the BA (Hons) Education Studies & Early Years at USP College.

-Alongside access to suitable work-related experience in an Early Years setting for a minimum of 300 hours in total, normally 150 hours per year, you will also require:
+Alongside access to suitable work-related experience in an Early Years setting for around 150 hours per year, you will also require:

-- GCSE Grade C/4 or above in English Language and Grade D/3 in Maths
+- GCSE Grade C/4 or above in English and Maths

 All applicants will be interviewed.